 Other than when I made the three calls, this was basically the first time I’d let go of Alice since she was declared dead.
 My head was swimming.
 I felt ill.
 I was breathless.
 I wanted to die.
 And that is not merely a saying.
 I really wondered how I was going to find a will to live, because mine left with Alice.
 I was not scared by this feeling.
 It was just there, clear and simple.

-I had been cradling Alice for probably an hour, her head above her heart, so she would no longer be blue.
+I had been cradling Alice for probably an hour, her head above her heart, so she would no longer be blue when the first loved one arrived.
 The rigor was also no longer present by this point.
 I did not want anyone else to see her that way.
 I would not wish it on anyone.
 Anyone.
 Not even the worst person in the world.

 The events after this point are even blurrier than the ones I described in Part 1.
 In part, I am sure that this was because I no longer had to go it alone.
 Adding to the blur was the fact my proverbial record seemed to be skipping.
 I was still wailing variations of: